chrismalcolm/travelers/README.md

 A set of paths is generated using the n-dimension data points in 'points'.
 They are ordered with a scale with 0 being the path of smallest distance and 1 being the path of largest distance.
-On this scale, the path closest to the 'calibration' is chosen, and the indicies of the points in the path (as they appear in 'points') is returned.
+On this scale, the path closest to the 'calibration' is chosen, and the indices of the points in the path (as they appear in 'points') is returned.

 Since it becomes exceedingly difficult to generate all paths for larger sets